scylladb/scylladb-docs-developers/docs/source/getting-started/dynamodb/cost/scenarios.rst

 The total cost of DAX was **$39,984/month or $480,000/year**.
 This is a staggering cost for a caching layer, especially when you consider that the customer was already paying for the provisioned + reserved capacity of **$126,000/year**.

 Estimating the cost of DAX upfront is difficult, as it depends on the number of nodes you provision and the amount of data stored in the cache.
 You also need to know your target utilization and hit/miss rate of your caching layer to get closer to a real estimate.
-In many cases such as this real world scenario, you will need to overprovision your DAX nodes to ensure that you have enough regional capacity to handle your workload and meet your latency requirements.
+In many cases (such as this real world scenario), you will need to overprovision your DAX nodes to ensure that you have enough regional capacity to handle your workload and meet your latency requirements.

 You can use our `DynamoDB Cost Calculator <https://calculator.scylladb.com>`_ to simulate your workloads and get a better understanding of your costs, including DAX.
 Our calculator uses DAX cluster sizing to approximate the cost of DAX based on the number of nodes you provision and the amount of data stored in the cache [#r5]_.
-This can help you get a better understanding of your costs.

 By using ScyllaDB, you can avoid the costs associated with DAX and still get the cache performance you need.
 ScyllaDB has a built-in caching layer that is automatically managed and does not require any additional provisioning or configuration.
 This reduces both operational complexity and cost.
 Read our :doc:`DAX Caching <dax>` guide to see how DAX compares to ScyllaDB.